Greek Chicken Souvlaki with Rice is an easy yet impressive main dish. With a side of creamy tzatziki, it’s the perfect meal from the grill.

 Use coconut yogurt or soy yogurt instead.
 It won’t be as thick, but it still tastes good.

-Here in the U.S., you’ll often be served souvlaki in a pita.
+Here in the U.S., you’ll often be served chicken souvlaki in a pita.
 It’ll be topped with tzatziki, and maybe some tomatoes and onions.
 However, souvlaki is usually served in Greece with either rice or potatoes.

 I find that the golden rice is an easy hands-off side dish to make while you’re grilling Greek Chicken Souvlaki.
 And this Classic Greek Salad with tomatoes and cucumbers is the perfect side dish.